Investing in the stock market can seem overwhelming, particularly if you're new to the world of investing.

 Definition - What is Dividend Payout Ratio?

-The dividend payout ratio is a very useful calculation for the potential investor because it indicates how much of a company's earnings are being paid out in the form of dividends.
+The dividend payout ratio is a vital metric for investors as it provides information on the percentage of a company's earnings paid out as dividends.

-If a business isn’t generating sufficient earnings, it will have to supplement investor payouts from its cash reserves, and this is simply not a sustainable practice over the long run.
+If a business fails to generate sufficient earnings to support its dividend payments, it may need to supplement the payouts from its cash reserves, which is not a sustainable practice over the long term.

 To find a company’s dividend payout ratio at the individual share level, you would use the following formula: